 - One of the natural repellents that a lot of people have success with is rose geranium oil, which can be applied to your dog's collar.
 Do NOT use rose geranium oil on your cat, though.
 Cats can have a bad reaction to essential oils… [read further]

 If you're like me, you may be interested in something that is written more casually and is based on someone's experience in real life.
-I always like to read articles and blogs from real life pet parents that have tried what they are recommending.
-Blog author, Claire, gives some great options for topical and ingestable treatments.
+I always like to read articles and blogs from real-life pet parents that have tried what they are recommending.
+Blog author, Claire, gives some great options for topical and ingestible treatments.
 She discusses the treatment that we use in our house.

-- For every 40 pound dog add 1 teaspoon of white distilled vinegar or apple cider vinegar to 1 quart of their drinking water.
+- For every 40-pound dog add 1 teaspoon of white distilled vinegar or apple cider vinegar to 1 quart of their drinking water.
 We highly recommend using Braggs Apple Cider Vinegar.
-Not only does it deter fleas, it improves a pups skin… [read further]
+Not only does it deter fleas, but it also improves a pup's skin… [read further]

 This blog on treehugger.com by Melissa Breyer is also easy to read.
 It's a quick blog that covers many all-natural remedies including nematodes.
 I know it sounds like an unlikely fix to a flea problem, but as Breyer explains, they actually eat flea larva, which will keep the outdoor flea population down around your home.

 - Beneficial nematode worms, available at garden shops and pet stores, like to eat flea larva.
 Keeping them in the garden can help keep outdoor flea populations controlled… [read further]

 I've heard many people say that Dawn dish washing liquid works to kill fleas, but I never knew why.
 According to Fido Savvy, “the original, blue-colored Dawn liquid actually penetrates the exoskeletons of the fleas and kills them.”
 The article goes on to give a list of home remedies to treat dogs suffering with fleas.
 Not only does this site give you the remedy, but it also explains why it works.